How to Deploy MinIO - An Opensource Object Storage Solution

 How to Deploy MinIO - An Opensource Object Storage Solution header image

-MinIO is an open-source high-performance object storage solution that provides an S3-compatible API to manage and share files as objects on a server.
-MinIO uses a server and console architecture to support multiple access methods using the web-based file management interface, mc utility, and S3-compatible client tools such as S3 Browser, Cyberduck, s3cmd, among others.
+MinIO is an open-source, high-performance object storage server that offers S3-compatible API for managing and sharing files as objects.
+It uses a server and console-based architecture, providing multiple access methods, including a web interface, the mc command-line tool, and other S3-compatible clients such as S3 Browser, Cyberduck, and s3cmd.

-This article explains how to deploy MinIO on Ubuntu 22.04 to share and manage files on the server.
-You will install and configure the MinIO server to use a Single Node Single Drive architecture.
-Then, configure the application to use Vultr Block Storage to store files on the server.
+This article explains how to deploy MinIO on Ubuntu 24.04 to share and manage files on your server.
+You will install and configure the MinIO server using a Single Node Single Drive (SNSD) architecture, and configure MinIO to use a Block Storage device for storing objects.

 Prerequisites